xrazis/haris.razis.com/content/posts/cappadocia.md

 Christos had a little tantrum saying how all the bad situations follow me around.
 And that bad things always happen when I am present.
 And some other nonsense of how I bring bad luck.
-Despite recent events (and pretty much everything including me) suggesting he is correct, I prefer to think of it a bit differently. //TODO
+Despite recent events (and pretty much everything including me) suggesting he is correct, I prefer to think of the upside.
+You get to tell cool stories.

-> Never store important documents in one place, you should always split them up.
+> Never store important documents in one place, always split them up.
 If one is lost, you should still be
 > able to identify yourself.

 We decided to ride up the Bosporus strait and have a chill day outside the city center.